Holding company in Dubai · Assets and subsidiaries

 100% foreign ownership

-You retain absolute control of the holding and its subsidiaries without local intermediaries.
+You retain full control of the holding and its subsidiaries with no local Emirati partner.

 05